 Many students will use Microsoft Word to write their thesis.
 Word has a Styles tool you can use to create, manage, change or modify styles.
 The workshop Word for thesis writing (student ID and password required) provides a Word template that meets UniSA requirements and clear instructions for working with the template.
 A discussion area offers troubleshooting advice to answer your queries.

 If you are a Mathematics and/or Statistics student, LaTeX software may be your best choice for a thesis template.
-You may be able to find a template that you can adapt to meet UniSA requirements (refer to the academic regulations), or your local area may provide you with a template.
+You may be able to find a template that you can adapt to meet UniSA requirements (refer to the academic regulations).
 Talk to your supervisors about your options.

 EDGEx is your one stop shop for continuous skill development resources.